MemoTonui/Quotes/README.md

 - Angular

 ## Bugs And Errors
-Upcount and downcount functions  return the value NaN
+- Upcount and downcount functions  return the value NaN

+## Setup Instructions
+- Clone or download and unzip the repository from github, `https://github.com/memotonui/Quotes-/`.
+- git clone  `https://github.com/memotonui/Quotes-/` to get the project on your PC.
+- Run ng serve from your terminal

 # Link to live site on Git Hub Pages
 `https://memotonui.github.io/Quotes/`